GnaneshKunal/gnaneshkunal/src/pages/Applying-transferlearning-pytorch.md

 I've got to tell you that using this is of no use.
 It just works.
 You don't have to do anything.
 You just have to write the predict function.

 ### Fine-Tuning the ConvNet
 Taking the whole network and retraining the parameters just looked cool and painful too.
-Well this one worked really good.
+Well, this one worked really good.
 The results were good too.
 It took so much time to train the model than I've thought it would take.
 I've trained the model but forgot to save it.
 I trained it another time though.
 But the time consumption was really too much.

 ### ConvNet as fixed feature extractor
 Taking the whole network and adding a final layer and training just the last layer with softmax has done the job.
 The results are as expected.
 And also, It takes too less time compared to Full training and Fine-Tuning the ConvNet.
 The results are almost equal to the Fine-Tuning technique.